-Skip to the content
+Skip to main content Skip to footer

-What is asthma?
+What is Asthma?

 Asthma is an inflammatory condition in which airways narrow due to hyper- responsiveness to a wide range of stimuli.
 This may result in coughing, wheezing, chest tightness, and shortness of breath and an increase in sticky mucus production (phlegm).
 Narrowing of the airways is usually reversible (either spontaneously or with medication) leading to intermittent symptoms, but in some people with chronic asthma, the inflammation may lead to irreversible airflow obstruction.